 3. Use the buddy system

-Find a few like minded friends who share passion for entrepreneurship, change and self-motivation.
-Talk about your goals, brainstorm together.
+Find a few like-minded friends who share a passion for entrepreneurship, change, and self-motivation.
+Talk about your goals, and brainstorm together.
 Even if you aren’t in the same field, a peer who shares your desire to start up or grow a business will help keep you accountable and motivated.

 4. Be generous

 Most entrepreneurs begin their business because they believe in their idea/product/service.
 They know their idea can solve a problem or fill a need.
 When setting out to achieve a big goal, it’s easy to become self-serving.
 We can get so caught up in the drive to bring our dream to fruition, that we can forget why we set out on the journey at all.